(in journals, magazines, and newspapers)

 (If you need access to other newspapers or to older issues, please contact a librarian.)

 Howe Library provides two options for reading the current Wall Street Journal:

 It's best to NOT use the keyword search box.
 Instead, browse for codes by clicking any of the two-digit sectors.
-Or use the printed "2017 NAICS Manual" (shelved in Howe Reference at HF 1042 .N67) and look in the alphabetical index under all the words that could describe the business.
+Or use the printed manual, North American Industry Classification System, United States, 2022 (shelved in Howe Reference at HF 1042 .N67 2022), and look in the alphabetical index under all the words that could describe the industry.

 If you need an industry code from the older Standard Industrial Classification Manual 1987, consult the book shelved in Howe Reference at HF1042.A55

 An industry code is a number that represents an industry or type of business.
 These codes were developed by the U.S. government to make it easier to group businesses into categories called "industries" and to collect information about those industries.

 Until 1997, the government used the Standard Industrial Classification system (often called "SIC").
 SIC codes are four-digit numbers.
 The government now uses a system called North American Industrial Classification System ("NAICS").
 NAICS codes are five- or six-digit numbers.
 Some information sources still use the SIC system.

 For example, the SIC code for the ice cream manufacturing industry is "2024."
 The NAICS code for the same industry is "311520."

 Many business information sources are arranged by NAICS or SIC codes, so it's helpful to know your code(s) to find the information you need.